-Having kindly been invited – along with my parents – to attend the ‘Groote Post Country Market’ some two weeks ago, I had been looking forward to a fun, family-orientated market, held on what looked like a truly beautiful, yet homely Cape farm, nestled in the midst of the Darling Hills – and after a hellish week in terms of uni. assignments, I was really excited to be headed for the charming West Coast countryside for Groote Post’s pre-spring market.*
+Having kindly been invited – along with my parents – to attend the ‘Groote Post Country Market’ some two weeks ago, I had been looking forward to a fun, family-orientated market.

 *(Except in the winter, the market is held on the last Sunday of each month).

-Said flowers – which usually carpet entire fields and verges during springtime, especially in mid-September – were certainly apparent on the day, but their colourful faces were only half-heartedly upturned towards the blanket of clouds and, though somewhat less breath-taking than they might have been in fairer weather, they were more hopeful than I when it came to those faintly foreboding skies overhead…
+The flowers – which usually carpet entire fields and verges during springtime, especially in mid-September – were certainly apparent on the day.
+But their colourful faces were only half-heartedly upturned towards the blanket of clouds.
+Though somewhat less breath-taking than they might have been in fairer weather, they were more hopeful than I when it came to those faintly foreboding skies overhead…

 However, the Groote Post driveway (again, clearly demarcated by signage, some of which highlighted the market in a humorous and fun way, such as: “It’s Wine o’Clock” or, my personal favourite that went something along the lines of: “(Are you) ready to uncork and unwined?”) made for an easy drive and when the huge, white barn came into view, we knew we’d reached our destination.